CloudCannon/Academy/_posts/2017-02-07-photo-gallery.md

 ---
 ## Introduction

-We need a photo gallery on our Bakery Store site to show off all the amazing cakes they offer.
-We'll cover two ways of implementing a photo gallery on a Jekyll site: using front matter and using Collections.
+We're looking at two ways of implementing a photo gallery in Jekyll: using front matter and collections.

 ## Front matter

-We'll start with front matter, this is a good way to add a photo gallery if it's only going to be on one page.
-First we'll create `photo-gallery.html` and add the default layout and an array with all the image data to the front matter.
+If the photo gallery is only going to be used on one page then front matter is a nice choice.
+First we'll create `photo-gallery.html` and add an array with image data to the front matter.

 {% raw %}
 ~~~yaml